-Cardinals Edge Eagles 32-25 for NFC Title
+Cardinals Edge Eagles 32-25 For NFC Title

 McNabb was 27-for-46 for 375 yards.

-Arizona certainly wasn't awed by the heady surroundings at the start, marching 80 yards in nine plays for a 7-0 lead.
-Warner hit all four passes and Edgerrin James rushed for 33 yards, including consecutive 16- and 12-yarders.
-Fitzgerald, the NFC's leading receiver, bounced off Brian Dawkins and barely into the end zone.
+Arizona certainly wasn't awed by the pressurized atmosphere at the start, marching 80 yards in nine plays for a 7-0 lead.
+Warner hit all four passes and Fitzgerald, the NFC's leading receiver, bounced off Brian Dawkins - Philly's fiercest hitter - and barely got into the end zone.

 McNabb got the Eagles going on their first offensive play, a 22-yard scramble that was his longest run since Week 16 of 2007.
 But the deafening noise in the stadium caused a motion penalty that stymied the drive, and David Akers extended his NFL postseason record with a 45-yard field goal, his 19th straight.